albert12132/albertwu.org/notes/contents/git.md

 GitHub also gives you a small number of private repos, but the number is limited.
 For this reason, we encourage you to use Bitbucket *for this class*.
 Remember, **you may only share code with your partner.
-Sharing, or even showing code to any besides your partner and the 61A staff is considered cheating.** In the past, we've had incidents of students copying code from the public repos of other students -- make sure this doesn't happen to you.
+Sharing, or even showing code to anyone besides your partner and the 61A staff is considered cheating.** In the past, we've had incidents of students copying code from the public repos of other students -- make sure this doesn't happen to you.

 That's not to say you shouldn't use GitHub at all.
 You can (and should) use GitHub for your own (not class related) projects.